ochairo/dotfiles/README.md

 # dotfiles CLI

-This is a dotfiles-CLI for clean install.
+WIP: This is a dotfiles-CLI for clean install.
   - Basic commanline tools
   - Themes
   - Templates, etc..